Home of the Pronghorn Antelope

-The American Pronghorn Antelope is the second fastest land animal in the world [second to the cheetah] and the fastest land animal in North America, reaching up to 60 miles-per-hour at full speed.
-The American Pronghorn evolved thousands of years ago when two species of cheetahs hunted North America.
-While the cheetahs slowly phased out of existence, the pronghorn managed to survive with a large number living in this unique slice of northwestern Nevada, and throughout the Silver State.
-In fact, an estimated one million are estimated to be alive today, with around 30,000 living throughout the state of Nevada, and 3,500 living within Sheldon alone.
+The American pronghorn antelope is the second-fastest land animal in the world (second only to the cheetah) and the fastest land animal in North America, reaching up to 60 miles per hour at full speed.
+The American pronghorn evolved thousands of years ago when two species of cheetahs hunted North America.
+While cheetahs slowly phased out of existence here, pronghorn hung on as long as they could, including in this unique slice of northwestern Nevada.
+Eventually, pressure from overhunting and habitat destruction pushed the pronghorn to the brink of extinction, with the population falling from countless millions to a shocking estimated 13,000.
+Thanks to federal protection, hunting restrictions, and the establishment of refuges—starting with this one—there are now about a million pronghorn roaming the West, including around 30,000 here in Nevada and 2,500 in Sheldon National Wildlife Refuge alone.

-The Sheldon National Wildlife Refuge is comprised of what’s known as high desert territory, meaning wide-open space that incorporates a variety of landforms.
-This means that you’ll most commonly uncover a variety of narrow canyons that empty into rolling valleys with no drainage outlets tot the ocean.
-The landscape is vast, rugged and punctuated with waterfalls, narrow gorges, and lush springs among rolling hills and expansive tablelands of sagebrush.
+The Sheldon National Wildlife Refuge is situated in Nevada’s remote high-desert northwestern corner—nearest the tiny community of Denio, Nevada.
+The landscape is vast, rugged, and punctuated with waterfalls, narrow gorges, and lush springs among rolling hills, expansive tablelands of sagebrush, and rolling valleys dotted with small streams flowing into terminal lakes.
 When visiting the area, you’ll be taken aback by the spectacular panoramas; the tables seem to never end, but do so abruptly, creating rugged vertical cliff faces.
-Keep an eye out for some truly beautiful canyons: stunning hiking or offroading opportunities beg to be explored in these tucked away retreats.
-Some of the highest ranges in Sheldon are Catnip Mountain, which is right around 7,200 feet in elevation, and roll down to 4,200 feet on the northeastern boundary.
+Among the higher ranges in Sheldon is Catnip Mountain, which is right around 7,300 feet in elevation, while the lower reaches bottom out at about 4,200 feet at the refuge’s northeastern boundary.